algolia/query-suggestions/connector/CONFIG.md

 - `exclude` - Default: `[]`

-Here, you can add a list of words and phrases that must be ignored: if a query *fully* matches a word or phrase in this list, it will be skipped.
+Here, you can add a list of words and phrases that you want ignored: if a query *fully* matches a word or phrase in this list, it will be skipped.

 Additionally, you can use regexes to ignore any query that *contains* a certain set of characters: if any part of a query matches a regex in this list, it will be skipped.